 The Careers Service provides support for all registered students as well as graduates for up to three years after graduation or for life if alumni members.
 The service offers personal advice sessions, workshops and in course training throughout your time in the University.

-The Student Support office is open Monday to Friday 9am to 5pm term time, and during the summer vacation for telephone calls and email enquiries.
+The Student Support office is open Monday – Friday, 10am – 4pm for term time appointments and a drop-in service.
+During the summer the office takes telephone calls and email enquiries.
 Please contact us on:

 All contact between Student Support and students is in confidence.